flux-framework/flux-core/doc/man1/flux-jobs.rst

 alias for RUN,CLEANUP; "active", an alias for "pending,running".

-After a job has finished and is in the INACTIVE state, it can be marked with one of three possible results: COMPLETED, FAILED, CANCELED, TIMEOUT.
+After a job has finished and is in the INACTIVE state, it can be marked with one of the possible results: COMPLETED, FAILED, CANCELED, TIMEOUT.
 Under the *result_abbrev* field name, these are abbreviated as CD, F, CA, and TO respectively.